 \subsection{Mean relative depth profile}

-Despite their different resolution parameters (see Section \ref{prelims}) and the different prices at which trades occur in them, a number of qualitative regularities have been empirically observed in mean relative depth profiles from a wide range of markets.
+Despite their different resolution parameters (see Section \ref{prelims}) and the different prices at which trades occur in them, several qualitative regularities are common to the mean relative depth profiles in a wide range of markets.

-No significant difference has been detected between the mean bid-side and the mean ask-side relative depth profiles on the Paris Bourse \cite{Biais:1995, Bouchaud:2002}, NASDAQ \cite{Potters:2003}, and for Standard and Poor's Depositary Receipts (SPY)\footnote{SPY is an exchange traded fund that allows market participants to effectively buy and sell shares in all of the 500 largest stocks traded in the USA.} \cite{Potters:2003}.
-Such symmetry was not reported on the Shenzhen Stock Exchange \cite{Gu:2008empiricalshape}, however this is unsurprising considering that this market has an additional rule restricting the size of price movements on any given day, which imposes an asymmetric restriction on the range of relative prices that may be selected after a price move has occurred.
+No significant difference was detected between the mean bid-side and the mean ask-side relative depth profiles on the Paris Bourse \citep{Biais:1995, Bouchaud:2002}, NASDAQ \citep{Potters:2003}, and Standard and Poor's Depositary Receipts (SPY)\footnote{SPY is an exchange-traded fund that allows traders to effectively buy and sell shares in all of the 500 largest stocks traded in the USA.} \citep{Potters:2003}.
+By contrast, \citet{Gu:2008empiricalshape} reported asymmetry between the mean bid-side and the mean ask-side relative depth profiles on the Shenzhen Stock Exchange, but this is unsurprising considering that this market has additional rules restricting price movements each day that essentially impose asymmetric restrictions on the range of relative prices over which traders can submit orders.

-Mean relative depth profiles have also been found to exhibit a ``hump'' shape\footnote{More precisely, the absolute value of the mean depth available has been found to increase monotonically over the first few relative prices, then to decrease monotonically beyond this, thereby creating a ``hump'' in the mean relative depth profile.} in a wide range of markets, including the Paris Bourse \cite{Bouchaud:2002}, NASDAQ \cite{Potters:2003}, the Stockholm Stock Exchange \cite{Hollifield:2004}, and the Shenzhen Stock Exchange \cite{Gu:2008empiricalshape}.
-The maximal mean depth available for SPY was found to occur at $b(t)$ and $a(t)$, which can also be considered as a hump with its maximum at a relative price of 0 \cite{Potters:2003}.
+Mean relative depth profiles exhibit a hump shape\footnote{More precisely, the absolute value of the mean depth available increases over the first few relative prices, and it subsequently decreases.} in a wide range of markets, including the Paris Bourse \citep{Bouchaud:2002}, NASDAQ \citep{Potters:2003}, the Stockholm Stock Exchange \citep{Hollifield:2004}, and the Shenzhen Stock Exchange \citep{Gu:2008empiricalshape}.
+The maximal mean depth available for SPY was reported to occur at $b(t)$ and $a(t)$, which could also be considered as a hump with its maximum at a relative price of 0 \citep{Potters:2003}.

-The exact location of the hump has been found to vary between different markets, although this is unsurprising given their different resolution parameters.
-The effect of changing resolution parameters is twofold: First, so long as $\delta p$ is sufficiently small in a given market, further reduction in $\delta p$ would cause the hump would reside at a larger number of ticks (i.e., multiples of $\delta p$) from the best price than it did before, but only because the measurement scale had changed.
-Second, the resolution parameters might themselves affect the way in which market participants behave, as discussed in Section \ref{resolutionparameters}.